clemenko/dc20_labels/README.md

 ### Schema

- - size
+Review size constraints

 Labels have a key=value structure.
 Quite simply you can set ANY key and ANY value.
 There are some good examples of what to use : https://github.com/opencontainers/image-spec/blob/master/annotations.md

 Here are some examples of labels I like to use.

 "org.opencontainers.image.authors": "clemenko@gmail.com",
 "org.opencontainers.image.source": "https://github.com/clemenko/dc20_labels/tree/master/demo_flask",